 4- Chronic coughing

 They’re more common as women get older, they are not a normal or acceptable part of aging.
 These problems can have a significant impact on a person’s quality of life.
 Fortunately, these disorders often can be reversed with treatment.

-Pelvic floor physiotherapists help women rehabilitate their pelvic floor muscles, which consequently improve bladder and bowel control; supporting the growing weight of the fetus during pregnancy; facilitating the birthing process; and working as core muscles to support and stabilize the spine.
+Pelvic floor physiotherapists help women rehabilitate their pelvic floor muscles, which consequently improve bladder and bowel control; support the growing weight of the fetus during pregnancy; facilitate the birthing process; and work as core muscles to support and stabilize the spine.

 Pelvic floor disorders can happen to anyone, especially pregnant women, post-partum, and elders.
 It affects the quality of life